niplav/site/leave.md

 *—Jacqueline Howard, [“Americans devote more than 10 hours a day to screen time, and growing”](https://edition.cnn.com/2016/06/30/health/americans-screen-time-nielsen/index.html), 2016*

+> Children as young as two to four years old already average two and a half hours of screen time a day, and it soon climbs to an average of three hours and five minutes for ages five to eight.
+While most screen time is TV and YouTube viewing, children ages five to eight spend forty minutes a day gaming.³⁸ We don't yet know what young children's attention spans are when watching, say, YouTube, but we do know from laboratory studies that young children are mor susceptible to distraction than older children, and when distracted, it takes them longer to regain their focus on the original object.

+*—Gloria Mark, “Attention Span” p.
+83, 2023*

 ### How Much Time Would People Like to Spend on the Internet?

 ### Have Attention Spans Been Declining?